 The explorer William Landsborough, was the first European to pass through the Camooweal area.
 At the time (1862), he was looking for Burke and Wills.
 His reports led to the area being settled by pastoralists, but it was not until 1884 that the town of Camooweal was gazetted.
 It grew as a service centre for the surrounding properties, but the growth of Mount Isa meant sustained growth was not possible.
 The Barkly Highway between Mount Isa and Camooweal is considered the longest main street in the world at 188 kilometres long!
 Continue northward towards the Stockcamp, stopping for some sightseeing and a picnic lunch along the way.
 The scenery is golden and sparse.
 This is the true Aussie outback.

 On arrival, settle into your luxurious eco tents which are set up in a spectacular location, designed to expose you to the surrounding country.
 Enjoy some free time for a relaxing dip in the nearby waterhole, a lush and welcoming paradise amongst the harshness of the land, or simply relax around your camp site.
 As the sky starts to change colours, head to the Old Station for sundowner drinks as the sun continues to dip.
-Each evening for the next 4 nights, you will be wined and dined with a meal carefully prepared using only the finest local produce under the canopy of the night sky – another truly Australian luxurious experience.
+Each evening, you will be wined and dined with a meal carefully prepared using only the finest local produce under the canopy of the night sky – another truly Australian luxurious experience.
 (B,L,D)